 The Netherlands was notorious for constant flooding thanks to its low elevation and closeness to the North Sea, but the Dutch have found a way to beat the ocean multiple times: this is the reason why nearly 20% of the land in the Netherlands is reclaimed land from the many marshes, swamps, lakes and of course the sea.
 But how? well two words delta works:

 Amsterdam’s airport Schiphol is the third busiest airport in Europe, which looks average until you consider the number of people moving through it.
-The whole airport facilitates 68 to 80 million passengers annually to 332 direct destinations utilizing its six runways facing multiple directions.
-Schiphol coordinates an average of 1500 to 1600 departures and landings and accomplishes this despite being smaller than other major airports like Adolfo Suarez Madrid in Spain or the Leonardo DaVinci International Airport in Italy.
+The whole airport facilitates 50 to 60 million passengers annually to 332 direct destinations utilizing its six runways facing multiple directions.
+Schiphol coordinates an average of 1500 to 1600 departures and landings per day and accomplishes this despite being smaller than other major airports like Adolfo Suarez Madrid in Spain or the Leonardo DaVinci International Airport in Italy.

 The best thing about this airport though, is that once passengers arrive, they have any number of transportation options: high speed tellers and Columbus trains can be accessed just beneath the terminal building, from the airport you can take a 15-minute ride to the Amsterdam central station or use the Dutch rail network to travel across the country and if trains aren’t your style then the airport offers express buses as well.
 All that with the airport being at 4 meters below sea level.